flutter/website/widgets.md

 is available.
 The flex then divides this free space among the flexible children in a ratio determined by their `flex` properties.

-The `alignItems` property determines how children are positioned in the cross direction.
-The `justifyContent` property determines how the remaining free space (if any) in the main direction is allocated.
+The `crossAxisAlignment` property determines how children are positioned in the cross direction.
+The `mainAxisAlignment` property determines how the remaining free space (if any) in the main direction is allocated.

  - `Flexible`: Mark this child as being flexible with the given `flex` ratio.